Benchmarking Reinforcement Learning Techniques for Autonomous Navigation: Experiments

 \subsection{Physical experiments}

 To study the consistency of the above observations in simulation and the real world, we deploy one baseline MLP policy, one best policy for each studied desideratum, and one classical navigation system (DWA \cite{fox1997dynamic}) in the three real-world environments introduced in Sec. \ref{sec:physical_exp_speci}.
 Each deployment is repeated three times, and the average traversal time and the number of successful trials are reported in Table. \ref{tab:physical_exp}.
 Even though the best memory-based policy, transformer architecture with 4 history length, was only marginally better than the baseline MLP in simulation, in the real world it can navigate very smoothly and fails only once in \texttt{real-world-2} and \texttt{real-world-3}, while baseline MLP fails most of the trials in all the environments including the benchmark-like environment.
+One possible reason for this is that simulations are typically more predictable than the real world.
+Therefore, it is particularly important to use historical data in the real world to estimate the environment and current states of the robot.
 Similarly, MLP policy trained with 250 environments can successfully navigate in all the environments without any failures, while baseline MLP trained with 50 environments fails most of the trials.
 Safe RL improves the chances of success in all the environments and can navigate more safely by performing backups and small adjustments of robots' poses.
 Similar to the simulation, MPC navigates very conservatively and succeeds in all the trials in \texttt{real-world-1} and \texttt{real-world-2}, but has much more difficulty generalizing to large-scale \texttt{real-world-3}.